lanacioncom/2015_PASO_CABA_polling_stations_map/backend/README.md

         $ createdb db_name

-5. Duplicate the example settings file and update with your DB configuration
+5. Create DATABASE_URL environment variable to connect to the DB created in the previous step or change the default value inside default_settings.py

 6. Run the script to process and load the DB tables